 Four or more GCSE grades 9 - 4 or equivalent in at least three subjects including Grade 3 in GCSE English Language.

 In order to secure a place on this popular course you will be required to audition.
-The details for this are as follows:
+Normally, (see below for COVID-19 update) the details for this would be as follows:

 Monday 22nd June

 Once you have applied for the course you will be given a solo time slot for your audition which will take place at the NAPA building.

 Solo Audition - In front of a small panel of NAPA Staff - To include:

 - A short discussion on your performance ability, history and knowledge

 - Candidates must perform a monologue of their own choice - See guidance below: